dojo/docs/dijit/form/Button.rst

 Introduction
 ============

-The dijit.form.Button widget is a representation of a normal <button> or <input type="submit/reset/button"/>.
+The dijit/form/Button widget is a representation of a normal <button> or <input type="submit/reset/button"/>.
 The default value for the `type` attribute is `button`.

 **When creating dijit Buttons declaratively from a <button> element, you *must* specify a type attribute or it will not work consistently across browsers (in IE8, the type will incorrectly default to "submit").**